OptimusBrian/comm269final/README.md

 Questions Asked:

 Can you find the hours?

 Can you find what day are dedicated to maple?

 Any mistakes?

-What year was this company made? could you tell me the price for a cup of coffee?
+What year was this company made?

+Could you tell me the price for a cup of coffee?

 Overall opinion?
 Any suggestions?

 Answers:

 Magy-

 Yes it was easy to find

 Yes i can, I like how there’s a lot going on

 The word coffee is spelled wrong

 I don’t remember the exact year, but it was on the about page

 $1.50

 I liked the colors and the comfort feel.
 Text is too small on about page for the mobile view.
 But is really long and big on a computer.

 Lana-

-Yes, luckily enough I didn’t have to go search through to find it Yes, I would just add more color besides yellow font Not that i noticed
+Yes, luckily enough I didn’t have to go search through to find it

+Yes, I would just add more color besides yellow font

+Not that i noticed

 Ummm I didn’t read it

 $1.50

 I would make the logo take you back to the homepage

 Adel-

 Yeah

 Yeah

 No

 1953

 $1.50

 Make the font bigger (for the mobile version)

 Elise-

 Yes: 6:30-10 and I think 7-11:30

 Yes mondays

 Yes!
 I like that its very filled

 It was like 1950 something

 $1.50

 The font is really big, but overall I like it a lot, and its a pretty cheap place wish it was real. include the times on the footer or get rid of the footer it looks awkward

 John-

-Yeah, really early in the morning, 6:30 and 7:30 on the weekends Yeah every Monday in December coupon is tiny on the computer
+Yeah, really early in the morning, 6:30 and 7:30 on the weekends

+Yeah every Monday in December

+Coupon is tiny on the computer

 1953

 $1.50

 I would’ve made the background to the logo a different color or transparent, it looks weird just being white